perpetualgrimace/gridsome.jamesferrell.me/content/2-projects/active/10-berman/project-detail.md

 import CTA from "~/components/CTA"

-The Berman website was a fullfilling long term project.
+The Berman website was a fulfilling long term project.
 We went through more than one rebrand and rebuild (when you work at an advertising agency, rebranding is the answer to every problem), but each time I was able to learn a lot, and apply it to client work in turn.
 This is the website in its final state before Berman was acquired by [Overdrive Interactive](https://www.ovrdrv.com/).

 The site was designed in Sketch and built with Kirby CMS.
 There was a big focus on inbound marketing, so I built out a robust blog.
 I also made flexible templates for case studies, since showing the work was priority number one.